 </svg>

-You can see that in the context of the canvas, the rectangle starts 2/10s away from the top and left corner.
-If I update the viewBox="2 2 10 10" you’ll see now the rectangle starting at the top of the canvas.
-If instead you set viewBox="6 6 10 10" you see the end of the rectangle and starting point in the middle of it.
-In conclusion, the 2 first values define the location of the window into what resides inside the canvas.
+You can see that the rectangle starts 2/10ths from the top and left corner.
+If I change the viewBox="2 2 10 10", the rectangle now starts at the top of the canvas.
+If instead I set viewBox="6 6 10 10", I see the rectangle’s end and starting point in its middle.
+In conclusion, the first 2 values define the window location into what’s inside the canvas.

-Now let’s explore change the second pair of values.
+Now let’s explore changing the second pair of values.
 Setting viewBox="0 0 30 30".
-You’ll notice that the coordinates don’t actually change, instead you zoom.
-Notice that the zooming is different for the rectangle and for the circle.
-That is because now the circle has a radius of 2/30 instead of the original 2/10.
-If you change to viewBox="6 6 30 30" the rectangle still closes in the same location.
+You’ll notice the coordinates don’t actually change; instead you zoom.
+Notice the zoom differs for the rectangle and circle.
+That’s because the circle now has a radius of 2/30 instead of the original 2/10.
+If you change to viewBox="6 6 30 30", the rectangle still closes in the same location.

 Fixed dimensions